sjchiass/kibbot/README.md

 ![Photo and diagram of switch connection to the Pi](./images/switch_circuit.png)

-The switch in the feeder drives its output low, so you will need drive your Pi's digital input pin high to 3.3V volt with a pull-up resistor (I use 4.7kohm).
+The switch in the feeder drives its output to ground when pressed, so you will need to drive your Pi's digital input pin high to 3.3V volt with a pull-up resistor (I use 4.7kohm).
 What this all means is that when the switch is not pressed, your Pi will read ON or HIGH at 3.3V.
 When the switch is pressed, its connection to ground will drive your input pin to ground along with it: this is thanks to the pull-up resistor that will "weaken" the 3.3V so that the ground signal can easily overwhelm it.

 There is an extra wrinkle though: the switch will be noisy, meaning that it will bounce around HIGH and LOW as it switches (or just when it feels like it).
 This means that it will be hard to detect what the switch is really doing.
 The noise can be reduced with a 104 ceramic capacitor accross the the input pin and the ground (one leg of the capacitor on the digital pin, the other leg on the ground).
 The capacitor will even out the power fluctuations.
 Still, it's worth making your Python code wait a few cycles to make sure a change between HIGH/LOW is genuine.

 (I have never been good at diagnosing these noise issues in the past.
 To do a better job I would need an oscilloscope to measure the fluctuations' frequencies.
 That would let me select the right capacitor to filter.
-A multimeter does not update nearly fast enough to get the shape of the noise from the switch.)
+A multimeter does not update nearly fast enough to get the shape of the noise from the switch.
+Oscilloscopes takes measurements more than a million times per second and graph them for you.)

 ### Software strategy